Back to top

 @Override

-public void onRssItemSelected(String link) {
+public void onRssItemSelected(String text) {

 DetailFragment fragment = (DetailFragment) getFragmentManager()